-Symptoms include narrowing of the airways, difficulty breathing, pain or tightness in the chest, cough and wheezing.
+Symptoms include narrowing of the airways, difficulty breathing, pain or tightness in the chest, coughing, and wheezing.
 Treatment can include inhalers, oral steroids, and nebulizers.
 If you have never been diagnosed with asthma before or require follow-up with a local provider who can administer more hands-on care, we will provide you with a referral.
 Asthma can lead to live-threatening situations and we will direct you to emergency care when necessary.

 Symptoms include blisters on or around the mouth area that may crack and bleed, and can be accompanied the first time by other symptoms such as a sore throat, swollen glands, and red or swollen gums.
 Treatment may not be necessary but can include the use of topical and/or oral antivirals.

-Having multiple causes, coughing is often associated with other symptoms such as throat irritation, mucus drainage, shortness of breath, and chest tightness.
+Having multiple causes, coughing is often associated with other symptoms such as throat irritation, mucus drainage, shortness of breath, and/or chest tightness.
 Treatment varies depending on the underlying cause but may include cough drops/syrups, mucus-thinning medications, decongestants, inhalers, steroids, and/or antibiotics.
 Sometimes, you may need to be seen by a local medical provider so they can provide follow-up treatment.

 Symptoms vary depending on the cause but can include hearing issues, vertigo, dizziness, ear aches, fever, feeling of ear fullness, crackling or swishing sounds.
 Treatment can include antibiotics depending on the cause, pain reducers or NSAIDs, medicated ear drops or decongestants.
 While most ear problems can be diagnosed virtually, sometimes we’ll need to refer you for further examination by a local provider who can look in your ears.

-Symptoms can include fever, chills, sore throat, cough, congestion, body aches, fatigue, headaches, and in some cases vomiting and diarrhea.
+Symptoms can include fever, chills, sore throat, cough, congestion, body aches, fatigue, headaches, and in some cases, vomiting and diarrhea.
 Treatment can depend on severity and complications but often includes rest, hydration, proper nutrition, decongestants, and antivirals.
 Because COVID symptoms can be similar to influenza symptoms, our team can assess you and refer you for appropriate testing.

 Symptoms can include head pain, sensitivity to light and sound, nausea and vomiting, loss of appetite, and feeling too warm or cold.
 Treatment can vary depending on cause but includes pain reducers, migraine medications, and sometimes nerve medications.
 Treatment may also involve making dietary or lifestyle changes.

-Symptoms include itching, visible lice (small insects) on scalp, lice eggs (nits) on hair shafts, and sores on the scalp, neck and shoulders.
+Symptoms include itching; visible lice (small insects) on scalp; lice eggs (nits) on hair shafts; and sores on the scalp, neck, and shoulders.
 Treatment includes topical medications like permethrin, benzyl alcohol, ivermectin, spinosad, and malathion and should be followed up by completely disinfecting your home.
 We can examine you virtually through an Amaze video call in order to diagnose head lice.

 Symptoms include pain, swelling, and decreased movement of the affected joint(s).
-Treatment can include NSAIDs, changes in diet and lifestyle, and/or exercises and physical therapy to reduce the pain and increase muscle strength to support the joints.
+Treatment can include NSAIDs, changes in diet and lifestyle, and/or exercises and physical therapy to reduce pain and increase muscle strength to support the joints.

 We can treat injuries such as sprains, bruises, insect bites, burns, and cuts.
 We can evaluate them through pictures and/or video and help you find a nearby facility if the injury is too severe to treat virtually.

-Associated symptoms include the urge to vomit, dry heaves or gagging, dry mouth or salivating, and vomiting.
+Associated symptoms include the urge to vomit, dry heaving or gagging, dry mouth or salivating, and vomiting.
 Treatment can vary depending on cause but includes anti-nausea medications, hydration, and a regimen of a bland or liquid diet.